 - Contract Review: Prior to acceptance and confirmation of a purchase order, MarShield will review their quotation to the customer, the customer’s purchase order, technical specification, and all drawings to ensure that all elements of our quotation match those of the customer’s purchase order and related documents.
 This is a key task to ensure that there is no discrepancy between what we have quoted vs. what the requirements of the customer’s purchase order are.
 Should there be discrepancies, discussions, and amendments are made to either our quotation (revised) and/or the customer’s purchase order or accompanying documents.

 - Procurement and Counterfeit, Fraudulent and Suspect Materials (CFSI): MarShield maintains a nuclear-critical, approved suppliers listing.
-These suppliers are required to be audited regularly in-order to maintain their status.
+These suppliers are required to be audited regularly in order to maintain their status.
 From this list, MarShield will prepare all PO’s to their sub-vendors while ensuring that all the requirements of the customer’s purchase order, technical specification, and drawings are communicated effectively.
-All materials and components are supplied with a material certification or letter of conformance and MarShield staff are trained to recognize counterfeit, fraudulent and suspect materials and items.
+All materials and components are supplied with a material certification or letter of conformance and MarShield staff are trained to recognize counterfeit, fraudulent, and suspect materials, and items.

-- Identification and Traceability: All components procured for use in production shall be identifiable and tracible.
+- Identification and Traceability: All components procured for use in production shall be identifiable and traceable.
 Before Lead pouring, MarShield ensures the lead conforms to the requirements of the customer’s technical specification, usually ASTM B-29 lead, 99.94% pure, and has a corresponding lot and batch number.
 Often, the customer requests to approve the lead batch prior to production and this is incorporated into MarShield’s inspection and test plan.
 Customer free issued, or MarShield sub-vendor produced fabrications, that will be filled with lead, must have a part number that corresponds to the customer approved drawings.
 When there are multiple parts of one drawing number, there must be a unique serialized number that allows for specific traceability.
-These part numbers are used to track the component throughout the entire production processes and through to shipping.
+These part numbers are used to track the component throughout the entire production process and through to shipping.

 - Inspection and Testing: Before production, MarShield will submit an ITP to the customer for approval.
 This document is a plan for control of all special processes involved in producing the requirements of the purchase order.
-While documentation may be completed by qualified and assigned production staff, final verification and approval of each process indicated on the inspection and test plan must be stamped by an assigned, qualified MarShield inspector outside of the production department.
+While documentation may be completed by qualified and assigned production staff, final verification and approval of the inspection and test plan must be stamped by an assigned, qualified MarShield inspector outside of the production department.
 Should the customer also add hold or verification points to the inspection plan, then their auditors would stamp prior to MarShield continuing with the production process.